-- New energy labelling algorithms be implemented in a revision of AS/NZS4474.2 for refrigerators and freezers as set out in this report. - Test reports to AS/NZS4474.1-2007 to be required for all registrations or listings which use the new energy label and the new algorithm in the revised Part 2.
+- A retailer communication package to be developed to ensure that new energy labels to appear on all new products on display as far as possible by October 2009. - Test reports to AS/NZS4474.1-2007 to be required for all registrations or listings which use the new energy label and the new algorithm.